mamoore1440/personal-site/src/content/model/RTH-Part-1.md

 # Introduction:
 In academic economics there seems to be a fundamental misunderstanding of what is actually happening in economics.
 Academics spends way too much time memorizing equations, models, and variables that are of no use to real world.
 The models looked at are hundreds of years old and have no actual bearing.
 Most of the time the models looked at and tested over in academics, whether that testing be testing through exams or homework, are paradoxically both hyper specific and not useful at all.
 In my time in academic economics I have learned, memorized and have succefully passed tests about information that I have never actually even seen or used before.

 A prime example of this irrelevancy for the information taught is Solow's Growth Model.
 The Model was ground breaking in 1987 but explains just about nothing in regards to the real world.
 Solow recieved the nobel prize in 1987 for his work but I doubt much changed with the invention of his model.
 The model, which takes in three variables: TFP, Capital, and Labor, doesn't even include things like debt.
+Incase you didn't know: TFP is just the progress of technology (A higher TFP means more advanced technology).
 The model is essentially a basic line you would have learned in grade school.
 Yet Solow won the Nobel Prize in Economics for this.
 Why he won I'm not sure; just about nothing can be gleaned from his model.
 The only information that can be gleaned would be useful to a nation that existed well before the industrial revolution.
 The model is genuinely so worthless that I actually thought the model was invented 200 years ago.
 I only found out it was made in 1987 when I wrote this paragraph.
 However, this model is the furthest academic economics has to understanding economics.
 This is extremely bleak.

 My background is not from economics; I have a degree in computer science with minors in data science and economics.
 I have dipped my toes in academic economics but by no means have I swam in the pool.
 To be honest I'm not sure I respect academic economics enough to even sit on the side of the pool with my feet in.
 I don't even respect academics in regards to computer science which I firmly believe is way too focus on the minute and not on relevant information.
 Of course this is a critique of all of academics and a critique I believe that this is especially true for economics.